gdiepen/docker-convenience-scripts/README.md

 The purpose for this script is to remove all untagged images from the docker local registry.
 When building the same docker images multiple times, it is easy to leave a lot of them behind without tags, especially when using `<latest>` tags.
 These eat up precious space in the hard drive and have little benefit.
-The convenience script run the `docker rmi` command for all images with no tags assigned.
+The convenience script executes the `docker rmi` command for all images with no tags assigned.